Author: callinj Name: Joe Callin Title: Sr. Salesforce Developer Email: joe@jcallin.dev

 • Acceptance criteria are written in clear, testable language.

-• Each criterion describes a specific, observable outcome rather than
+• Each criterion describes a specific, observable outcome rather than an implementation detail.

 • Edge cases and error scenarios are addressed where applicable.